vishal-m25/Obsidian/Learnings/java.md

 ### Try-with-resource
 - Apart from having the try-catch-finally functionality, it has autocloseable resources created within parenthesis after `try` keyword
 - Such resources should implement **AutoCloseable/Closeable**. interface
-- This the resources are automatically closed at the end of try block.
+- This way resources are automatically closed at the end of try block.
  - ==**NOTE**==
 	- when the close method is not called on the resources created once its use is over.
 	- and when the [[#Garbage Collector]] finds the object, it only frees the object memory, the resource will not be closed